 2. Not taking care of your personal hygiene

 As a common courtesy, you should at least walk onto the plane clean and not reeking of BO.
-One of my worst flights involved a couple who smelled so bad that the passengers in the two rows around them literally had to plug their noses for the flight.
+One of my worst flights involved a couple that smelled so bad that the passengers in the two rows around them literally had to plug their noses for the flight.
 Later, the flight attendants actually encouraged the offended passengers to write to Delta to complain and get a gift certificate.
 A close second in terms of hygiene-related offenses is when you see people clipping their nails, tweezing their eyebrows or putting nail polish on.
 It’s not only rude but it’s also illegal to put on nail polish on planes because it’s highly flammable (I wrote more on that topic here).
 If you ever see someone putting it on, either tell them to stop or ring the call button and ask the flight attendant if they smell nail polish.
 And don’t get me started about the person across the aisle who I saw flossing their teeth.

 3. Bringing smelly food onboard